jerieljan/posaune-pandoc-theme/README.md

     wkhtmltopdf --dpi [preferred-dpi] [--disable-smart-shrinking] "output-file.html" "output-file.pdf"
 ```

+**Some additional notes**

 - You may want to use "300" or "500" for the preferred DPI.
 This is needed because some high-resolution displays can affect how `wkhtmltopdf` generates its PDFs.
 - Other builds of `wkhtmltopdf` (MacOS) may strip CSS data with smart-shrinking on.
 See if it works out for you.
 - `pandoc` and `wkhtmltopdf` may vary across Linux distros / MacOS.
 For example, MacOS can opt for BasicTeX instead of the entre TeX package, and Arch Linux may prefer wkhtmltopdf-static in AUR to match a version of QT that it needs.
 Your mileage may vary.

+## Issues?

+You can always file an issue at GitHub.
+I'm not available all the time though, so it may take
+a while for me to handle them, sorry about that.

+Feel free to submit pull requests though.

 ## Credits